News

 2K vs 4K Resolution: What’s the Difference and Which One Should You Choose?

-When choosing a monitor or TV, resolution is one of the most important factors to consider.
-Among the most common options today are 2K and 4K.
-But what exactly is the difference between them?
-Does 4K really look better?
-And is it worth the upgrade?
+When choosing a monitor or TV, resolution is one of the most important considerations.
+Currently, the most common resolutions are 2K and 4K.
+But what exactly are the differences between them?
+Is 4K really better in terms of picture quality?
+Is upgrading to 4K worthwhile?

-In this guide, we’ll break down the key differences between 2K and 4K resolution and help you decide which one best suits your needs.
+In this guide, we'll detail the key differences between 2K and 4K resolutions to help you choose the one that best suits your needs.

 What Is 2K Resolution?

-2K resolution typically refers to a display with a resolution of 2560 × 1440 pixels, also known as 1440p or QHD (Quad HD).
+2K resolution typically refers to a display with 2560 x 1440 pixels, also known as 1440p or QHD (four times higher resolution).

 Total pixels: approximately 3.7 million